Wren6991/Hazard3/Readme.md

 There is an [example SoC integration](example_soc/soc/example_soc.v), showing how these components can be assembled to create a minimal system with a JTAG-enabled RISC-V processor, some RAM and a serial port.

-The following are planned for future implementation:

-* Debug trigger unit (breakpoint-only)

 Hazard3 is still under development.

 # Links to Specifications